Home / Use Cases / Situations / Protect Parents After a Scam

 Adult children are often the ones who need to act

-Your parents are unlikely to spend hours navigating broker opt-out forms.
-In many cases, adult children take the lead on securing their parents' personal data after an incident.
-A managed service means you can set up protection on their behalf without requiring them to handle the technical process.
+Your parents aren't going to spend hours filling out broker opt-out forms.
+Adult children usually take the lead after an incident.
+A managed service lets you set up protection on their behalf — no technical process required.

-Run a free scan on your parent's name to see which broker sites still have their personal details.
+Run a free scan on your parent's name to see which places still have their personal details.

 Reduce the data that makes targeting possible